| The

 riding-lawnmower) to visit his ailing brother and ask forgiveness

+for his ten-year old sins.
+You do the math.
 The Straight Story certainly puts a twist on the term, "road

 movie".
 It's the warmest, cuddliest "road movie"; you'll just want